sjdv1982/seamless/sphinx/source/explained.md

 By default, every cell is a structured cell, which is normally overkill.
 Structured cells are great for subcell access and for schemas, but not every cell needs those features.
 Setting the celltype to something simpler may clarify the workflow.

+All celltypes and their conversions are described in the [cell documentation](http://sjdv1982.github.io/seamless/sphinx/html/cell.html).
 Note that transformer pins have celltypes too.
 Their default celltype is "mixed".

 ### Use schemas

-...
+***IMPORTANT: This documentation section is an early draft.
+The raw text material is shown below***

 Transformer code is not the correct place for validation.
 Use schemas instead.

 ### Use structured cells

-...
+***IMPORTANT: This documentation section is an early draft.
+The raw text material is shown below***

 Because of subcell access and schemas, and integration of independent (auth) and dependent (inchannel) data, and cyclic dependencies, and object oriented programming.
 Same reason why beginners should avoid them.
 Keep them small, else use DeepCells.
 At odds with "use celltypes".